Implementing Family Connects

 Adaptations and enhancements are not available.
 No information is available on the process, if any, for considering modifications to the model.

 The information contained on this page was last updated in July 2020.
 Recommended further reading lists the sources for this information.
-In addition, the information contained in this profile was reviewed for accuracy by Family Connects International on February 25, 2020.
+In addition, the information contained in this profile was reviewed for accuracy by Family Connects International in February 2020.
 HomVEE reserves the right to edit the profile for clarity and consistency.